VanAndelInstitute/slinky/README.md

 ## Data

-The examples in this vignette can be completed with the demonstration `gctx` and `info` files that are installed along with the package.
+The examples in the package vignette can be completed with the demonstration `gctx` and `info` files that are installed along with the package.

 To move on and conduct your own analysis, you will need access to